BTF departs to participate in Balikatan 24

-A U.S. Air Force B-52H Stratofortress, assigned to Barksdale Air Force Base Louisiana, departs for a Bomber Task Force deployment in support of Exercise Balikatan 24 at Andersen Air Force Base, Guam, April 29, 2024.
+A U.S. Air Force B-52H Stratofortress, assigned to Barksdale Air Force Base Louisiana, rests on Andersen Air Force Base, Guam, as part of a Bomber Task Force mission in support of Exercise Balikatan 24 April 29, 2024.
 Bomber missions provide opportunities to train and work with our Allies and partners in joint and coalition operations and exercises.
-The U.S. looks for every opportunity to train alongside Allies and partners to demonstrate interoperability and bolster the collective ability to support a free and open Indo-Pacific.
+BK 24 is an annual exercise between the Armed Forces of the Philippines and the U.S. military designed to strengthen bilateral interoperability, capabilities, trust, and cooperation built over decades of shared experiences.
 (U.S. Air Force photo by Tech.
 Sgt.
 Eric Summers Jr.)

 |Date Taken: